+There was no political entity of Finland until 1809, when the Grand Duchy of Finland first was created from the eastern territories of the Kingdom of Sweden.
 The far-reaching autonomy allowed the Finnish language, culture and economy to develop greatly throughout the period.
 During this time, Finland saw major milestones, including the establishment of Helsinki as the capital in 1812, and the national epic, Kalevala, published in 1835.
 Finnish national identity was emerging and was summarized in Adolf Ivar Arwidsson’s famous quote, “Swedes we are not, Russians we will not become, so let us be Finns.”

 In the late 1800s, the Russian Empire started to limit Finland’s special status.
 The era of Russification (1899–1905 and 1908–1917) is known in Finland as the years of oppression.
 The 1905 revolution in Russia gave Finland a short break, and a new legislative body to replace the old Estates was created in 1906.
 At that time this was the most radical parliamentary reform in Europe, as Finland moved to a unicameral parliament and universal suffrage.
 Women in Finland were the first in Europe to be granted full political rights, the right to vote and to stand for elections.